 The misconception that coconut oil is healthy may have come from past weight loss studies that stated medium chain triglycerides can increase metabolism rates.
 But coconut oil only contains a small amount of MCTs—around 13 to 15 percent—and other studies show that amount may not have any impact on weight loss.
 As Marie-Pierre St-Onge, a research associate with Columbia University's New York Obesity Research Center who studied MCTs, told MUNCHIES: "When consumed in sufficient amounts, medium chain fatty acids can raise energy expenditure and improve weight control.
 However, this is not the same as coconut oil.
 To get the same benefits from coconut oil, one would theoretically need to consume 7.5 times the amount of medium chain fatty acids.
 However, that would come with that much more fat and other saturated fats that are not desirable in the diet."

 Bottom line: You should limit the amount of saturated fat you eat.
 In the words of Marie-Pierre St-Onge, "At this time, we need more research on the impact of modest amounts of coconut oil to determine whether this can be safely incorporated into a heart-healthy diet.
 Until then, why not choose the proven options that have a long history of cholesterol-lowering benefits?"

 Back to olive oil, people.
 But feel free to smear coconut oil all over your skin and hair, if you are so inclined.
-"You can put it on your body, but don't put it in your body," said Frank Sacks, the lead author of study.
+"You can put it on your body, but don't put it in your body," Sacks said.
 We've heard worse ideas.